alaprais/alaprais/README.md

 [![LinkedIn](https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/arnaud-laprais-175993223/)

-Appreciate the solid dependability of Statistics™️. <br>
+Appreciate the solid dependability of Statistics. <br>
-Drawn to the arcane power of DL/AI automatons. <br>
+Drawn to the arcane power of DL/AI. <br>
 Curious about the sooth-sayers of causality. <br>
 And fascinated by how to make it all happen.